(Paleo, AIP, GAPS, Wahls)

 Chicken Hearts with Carrot and Apple from Cooking Melangery (omit pepper for AIP)

-Beef (or Bison) Heart
+Beef (or Bison) Liver Recipes

 In addition to a hefty dose of B vitamins and numerous minerals, beef heart is the best food source of CoQ10.
 People spend a lot of money in the health food stores for that supplement, because it’s a powerful antioxidant and absolutely necessary to the function of our mitochondria (the energy center of the cell that is the focus of the Wahls Diet.)
 If you marinate beef heart, it has a taste and texture similar to steak.
 The hard part is getting over the fact that it looks like a heart.
 I don’t think this is a bad thing.
 Organ meats remind us where our meat comes from and inspires more mindfulness and gratitude.
 Heart also requires some special preparation – you need to remove the tough outer pericardium prior to cooking.
 The first link is my recipe, and has a video tutorial.